The Southern Lights: An Electric Adventure That Should Be on Your Bucket List

 The Argentine National Meteorological at the Belgrano II Antarctic base.
 Credit: Biobiochile

-Argentina and Chile are the west points you want to visit for this colorful adventure.
-Seeing the Southern Lights from anywhere in the South American Patagonia is a pretty rare occurrence, but it is certainly possible and can be done.
+Argentina and Chile are the western points you want to visit for this colorful adventure.
+Seeing the Southern Lights from anywhere in South American Patagonia is rare, but it is certainly possible and can be done.

-Argentina has a lot to offer in you want to live the electric dreams.
-Ushuaia is known as the “End of the World” and it’s the most urban place you can base yourself trying to see the Southern Lights in South America.
-The Falkland Isles also offers the remoteness that will provide optimal auroras performances in the company of thousands of penguins and albatross by your side.
-Finally, South Georgia Island & South Sandwich Island far out in the east part of the Atlantic are known for having vibrant and vigorous displays but it’s not easy to get to the island in Aurora season.
+Argentina has much to offer if you want to live your electric dreams.
+Ushuaia is known as the “End of the World,” and it’s the most urban place where you can base yourself trying to see the Southern Lights in South America.
+The Falkland Isles also offers the remoteness that will provide optimal aurora performances in the company of thousands of penguins and albatrosses by your side.
+Finally, South Georgia Island & South Sandwich Island, far out in the east of the Atlantic, are known for having vibrant and vigorous displays.
+Still, getting to the island in Aurora season is not easy.

 Southern Lights, Aurora Australis, Argentina, Chile, New Zealand, Australia, Antarctica